harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-03-26 Wed: Sync with Li, look into aUSDC on pendle, catch up with past few weeks of Artem/Yuriy/Frank's progress.
+Created subgraphs for USDC.e-scUSD (eg. vault address), and investigating query methods for verifying metrics.

 2025-03-25 Tue: Started looking into Pendle Finance.
 Also started working on verification of data with subgraph.

 2025-03-24 Mon: Analysis of top rewards for pools on shadow.
 Back to research for on-chain logic, strategies contracts.